idenfy/Documentation/pages/ANDROID-SDK.md

  ## Advanced Liveness detection
-IdenfySDK provides advanced liveness recognition.
+SDK provides advanced liveness recognition.
 Liveness recognition is attached as separate, optional module inside of the SDK.

 Attached liveness SDK will sync with **core** Idenfy SDK.